-PSYC 239 Psychology of Trauma
+PSYC 439 Psychology of Trauma

 This course is aimed at gaining an in-depth understanding of the impact of various types of trauma including developmental trauma, torture and imprisonment, domestic violence, war trauma, and single incident traumas such as natural disasters, accidents or sudden losses.
-We will discuss several theories of trauma that explain the experience cognitively, neurologically, emotionally and
+We will discuss several theories of trauma that explain the experience cognitively, neurologically, emotionally and physiologically.
+The course will also cover the socio-political considerations of trauma as well as resilience, recovery and post-traumatic growth.
+Prerequisite PSYC 101

-PSYC 240 Special Topics in Psychology
+PSYC 440 Special Topics in Psychology

 This course provides an in-depth understanding of a topic within a subdomain of psychology (e.g., Applied Behavioral Analysis, Industrial Psychology, Psychology of Religion, Sensory Plasticity and Perceptual Learning).
 Topics depend on instructor specialty, and course offerings vary across terms.
 See next syllabus (240A) for example.
-Prerequisite PSYC 201
+Prerequisite PSYC 101